cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 ##### Examples Scenarios:

-* Over time the organization has collected data indicating a rise in build time of over 15% triggers negative developer experiences and that once triggered, even if the build time is reduced below the original time developers stay frustrated for longer.
-This allows the build team to set a Service Level Objective (SLO) which enables early identification and improvement before instigating the negative cycle with their users.
+* Over time the organization has collected data indicating a rise in build time of over 15%.
+This triggers negative developer experiences and once triggered, even if the build time is reduced below the original time, developers stay frustrated for longer.
+This insight drives the build team to set and adhere to a Service Level Objective (SLO), which enables early identification and improvement before instigating the negative cycle with their users.

 {{< /tab >}}
 {{< /tabs >}}